-Applying to a New Job While Still Employed?
+Applying for a New Job While Still Employed?

-We all know the feeling: you're ready to leave your current job and you want to apply for a new profession or job.
+We all know the feeling: You're ready to leave your current job, and you want to apply for a new profession or job.
 In order to do this, you have to edit your resume and make sure that the resume you write is appropriate.
 It's crucial to know if you need a professional resume, a manager resume, or any other specific type for the new job you're aiming toward.
-If you are not sure how to write it in a correct way, you can find tons of tips on to write a resume online.
+If you are not sure how to write it in a correct way, you can find tons of resume-writing tips online.

 - Personal reasons.
 Of course, you can also be looking for another job because of personal reasons.
-The birth of a baby, in preparation for a baby, a marriage, a divorce, or just any move out.
-These occurrences can have an impact on you and this can lead to the need of a change of work environment.
+The birth of a baby, in preparation for a baby, a marriage, a divorce, or just any major change.
+These occurrences can have an impact on you, and this can lead to the need for a change in work environment.
 They can be framed in a way that shows your interviewer that while the reason ultimately is personal, the move to a new job is not.

 - Dissatisfaction with your current job.
 You are not satisfied with your current work life: You don’t like the company culture, or you don’t like your work hours.
 These reasons are fine as long as you articulate them in a way that makes it about your personal preference and goal to strive for something bigger and better.
 Again, keep in mind that you don’t want to be talking badly about your current company.
 Make the reasons seem like they are your decision and not because any bad boss or job is forcing you to do it.

 - Seeking a new opportunity.
 Another good answer is that you simply just want a new opportunity.
 You feel like you have taken every possibility out of your current job, and there just aren’t any challenges left anymore in this job.
 You feel like it’s time to learn new points-of-view regarding the business.
 Or you're curious about a new sector or industry altogether.
 You think this job is good for your future and you see a lot of opportunities in it.